Xcel Brands (NASDAQ:XELB) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Xcel Brands (NASDAQ:XELB – Get Rating) in a report released on Friday.
+Research analysts at StockNews.com initiated coverage on shares of Xcel Brands (NASDAQ:XELB – Get Rating) in a research note issued on Saturday.
 The firm set a “sell” rating on the textile maker’s stock.

 Xcel Brands, Inc, together with its subsidiaries, operates as a media and consumer products company in the United States.
 The company designs, produces, markets, wholesales, and sells branded apparel, footwear, accessories, jewelry, home goods, and other consumer products; and acquires consumer lifestyle brands, including the Isaac Mizrahi, the LOGO by Lori Goldstein, the Judith Ripka, the Halston Brand, the C Wonder, and other brands, as well as manages the Longaberger brand.